noahjutz/kasd_experiments/06/restful_api/README.md

 ## Cacheable

-- Responses define themselves as either cacheable or non-cacheable.
+Responses define themselves as either cacheable or non-cacheable.

 ## Layered system

-The client can't tell if there are layers between it and the server.
+Neither the client nor the server can tell if there are layers between them.

 ## Code on demand (optional)